dipakp22/Ansible-Automation-Project/README.md

 # Ansible-Automation-Project
 Configure Ansible Client to act as a Jump Server/Bastion Host and Create a simple Ansible Playbook to automate server configuration.
-# Ansible Client as a Jump Server (Bastion Host)

 A [Jump Server](https://en.wikipedia.org/wiki/Jump_server) (sometimes also referred to as [Bastion Host](https://en.wikipedia.org/wiki/Bastion_host)) is an intermediary server through which access to the internal network can be provided.
 If you think about the current architecture you are working on, ideally the Web Servers would be inside a secured network that cannot be reached directly from the Internet.
 That means DevOps engineers cannot `SSH` into the Web Servers directly and can only access it through a Jump Server.
 It provides better security and reduces [attack surface](https://en.wikipedia.org/wiki/Attack_surface).

 In the diagram below, the Virtual Private Network (VPC) is divided into two subnets (i.e. Public Subnet has Public IP Addresses and Private Subnet is only reachable by Private IP addresses).

 ![alt text](https://github.com/dipakp22/Ansible-Automation-Project/blob/main/Images/VPC%20Diagram.png)

-## How to Install and Configure Ansible Client to act as a Jump Server/Bastion Host and Create a simple Ansible Playbook to automate server configuration

 ### Prerequistes
 1. Jenkins Server